11th EST Congress: The Changing Faces of Translation and Interpreting Studies

 Details on keynote speakers will be added as and when confirmed.

 Call for Panels and Papers

-The Call for Panels will launch early 2024.
-The Call for Papers will launch mid-2024.
+The Call for Papers will launch in spring 2024.

-The programme will be published in March/April 2025, but we expect the programme to be structured as follows:
+The programme will be published in early 2025, but we expect the programme to be structured as follows:

 27 June: Congress online sessions

 30 June: Opening, Workshop sessions and reception

 In this Congress we aim to take stock of these different faces and discourses by sharing different needs and expectations, contrasting conceptual understandings of what translation and interpreting are, and reflecting on potential roles and opportunities for collaboration.
 The Congress will offer a fruitful forum for dialogue and collaboration between academics from different areas as well as stakeholders from across the industry.

 The Local Organising Committee welcomes you to the 11th EST Congress in Leeds!
 A wide range of academic and professional services staff are involved in the design, coordination and smooth running of the Congress.

 - Chair: Dr Sara Ramos Pinto (Associate Professor of Translation Studies)